poppopjmp/Blackfyre/README.md

    - Using a plugin version that does not match your Ghidra version may result in compatibility issues or errors.
 If you are unsure, verify the required Ghidra version in the plugin release notes.
    - If you encounter any issues during installation or usage, refer to the plugin's documentation or open an issue in the Blackfyre repository.

+### **Using Ghidra in Headless Mode**

+Ghidra supports running scripts and performing automated tasks in headless mode.
+This is particularly useful for batch processing or when a graphical user interface (GUI) is not required.

+#### **Headless Mode Overview**
+- The headless mode is executed using the `analyzeHeadless` script provided in the Ghidra installation under the `support` directory.
+- You can use this mode to import binaries, run scripts, delete projects, and more.

+#### **Examples Provided**
+This repository includes example scripts for running Ghidra in headless mode:

+- **Linux**: `example_generate_bcc_headless.sh`
+- **Windows**: `example_generate_bcc_headless.bat`

+These scripts demonstrate how to configure and execute Ghidra's headless mode for generating the binary context container (BCC) using the `GenerateBinaryContext.java` script.

 ### Building the Ghidra Plugin

 The Ghidra plugin requires a specific version of `protobuf-java`.
 For **Blackfyre v1.0.0**, the required version is **3.25.1**.
 Follow these steps to ensure you have the correct dependency: